How to Create Your Coaching Philosophy + 3 Examples

 • What doesn’t have a place in a coaching conversation?

-• What do you think is the most effective approach to coaching, to create the results your clients need?
+• What do you think is the most effective approach to coaching to create the results your clients need?

 • How would you describe a coaching relationship?

-Finally, Distill The Essence Of It
+Finally, Distill the Essence of It

 Now that you have clarity on your yeses and nos, you can write out your coaching philosophy in a more articulated form.
 You can make it a part of your mission statement, turn it into a code of conduct, or write a whole one-pager about your philosophy.

-[ Read: The 6 Steps I Use to Come up with Captivating Life Coaching Mission Statements ]
+[ Read: The 6 Steps I Use to Come Up with Captivating Life-Coaching Mission Statements ]

-Should You Share Your Coaching Philosophy?
+Ready to Share Your Coaching Philosophy?

 Whether you share your philosophy with others or keep it to yourself, that’s totally up to you.
 As long as you act by it, it will be clear where you stand.

-If you’re working with a team of coaches or you’re planning to start a coaching franchise, this can be a tool to create alignment between you and your mentees or franchisees.
-Turn your coaching philosophy into guidelines or a code of conduct that they can follow.
+If you’re working with a team of coaches or planning to start a coaching franchise, this can be a tool to create alignment between you and your mentees or franchisees.
+Turn your coaching philosophy into guidelines or a code of conduct they can follow.

 [ Read: Here’s What You Need to Know Before Starting A Coaching Franchise ]